Showing 1 to 15 of 22 results.

 [The Heath Cinema in Haywards Heath]

-A short film of men, women and children queuing to enter the 'Heath' cinema in Haywards Heath during the 1920's, to watch the 1928 silent film 'Baby Cyclone', starring Lew Cody.
+A short film of men, women and children queuing to enter the 'Heath' cinema in Haywards Heath in the 1920's, to watch the 1928 silent film 'Baby Cyclone', starring Lew Cody.

 Film of the Staley family at home and on outings, including attending a hunt meet at Goodwood.
 The film begins with scenes of the family on the beach at Bognor and on the Esplanade.
 At the hunt meet servants bring out trays of 'stirrup cups' for the huntsman, and the hunt sets off.
 Mrs Staley and daughter Pam are also seen with horses at the stables.